mszyncowicz/DualSenseY-v2-battery-led-fix/README.md

 - fixed a bug in which the same controller would be considered as two separate controllers if connected with both bluetooth and usb.

 # TODO:
-- [x] low battery windows notification (registry keys will be needed)
+- [ ] low battery windows notification (registry keys will be needed)
-- [v] change tray icon to battery state of the selected controller
+- [ ] change tray icon to battery state of the selected controller
-- [] add possibility to disable RGB LED modifier (currently it always changes to pitch black).
+- [ ] add possibility to disable RGB LED modifier (currently it always changes to pitch black).
 Currently it makes the leds flicker when a game tries to switch to its own color.

 I will make a release when above changes will be done.